Remothered: Broken Porcelain: Plot

-Set in the year 1973, after her expulsion from the Flemmington Girls' Institute, an all-girls boarding school, the rebellious Jennifer suffers an injury attempting to escape from the Ashmann Inn, a rustic hotel resort (revealed to be the former RossoGallo Farms before its demise two years prior to the game's events) owned by Stefano Ashmann, the eldest son of the wealthy Ashmann family, who were business partners with RossoGallo heiress Arianna Gallo, her husband Richard Felton, and Professor Albert Elias Wyman, located at the base of Mount Etna where she was sent to serve as one of its maids.
+Set in the year 1973, after her expulsion from the Flemmington Girls' Institute, an all-girls boarding school, the rebellious Jennifer suffers an injury attempting to escape from the Ashmann Inn—a rustic hotel resort (revealed to be the former RossoGallo Farms before its demise two years prior to the game's events) owned by Stefano Ashmann, the eldest son of the wealthy Ashmann family, who were business partners with RossoGallo heiress Arianna Gallo, her husband Richard Felton, and Professor Albert Elias Wyman, located at the base of Mount Etna—where she was sent to serve as one of its maids.
 She also has a strained relationship with fellow maid and former friend Lindsay "Linn" after having a falling out due to the failed escape.
 Jennifer attempts to escape again, only to witness the head maid Andrea Massino feeding a sick crow to a massive masked man who is apparently Professor Wyman.
 She is forced to fight Andrea, who has gone mad with a murderous rage.
 After defeating Andrea, Jennifer steals her master key and heads for the second floor, where she is thrown down the staircase by the masked man.

 Jennifer later wakes up, with the staff claiming that she had imagined everything and that Wyman has long been dead as he committed suicide by hanging two years prior.
 However, Linn later approaches her, revealing that Wyman's suicide was staged and warns her that she must escape, as the staff are sure that Jennifer is Celeste Felton.
 Linn further explains that since Jennifer's biological mother had taken Phenoxyl while she was pregnant, Jennifer was born with a unique immunity to the harmful side effects, which is what makes her so valuable.
 However, Jennifer is separated from Linn and captured by the now-insane Stefano and Andrea.
-Stefano reveals that Jennifer wasn't adopted by Richard Felton, but is in fact Felton's biological daughter (as Felton is actually a woman but was forced to live as a man by his father since she was 10 years old), with Stefano himself being Jennifer's illegitimate biological father as the result of raping Felton in revenge for marrying Arianna, who he loved before Jennifer was born.
+Stefano reveals that Jennifer was not adopted by Richard Felton, but is in fact Felton's biological daughter (as Felton is actually a woman but was forced to live as a man by his father since he was 10 years old), with Stefano himself being Jennifer's illegitimate biological father as the result of raping Felton in revenge for marrying Arianna, whom he loved before Jennifer was born.
 She is able to escape, but is pursued by the now insane staff.
 She runs into another maid, Elisa, who explains that the entire staff are being brainwashed through the inn's loudspeaker system.
 She directs Jennifer to head to the basement to shut down the loudspeakers, since she is the only one immune to their effects.